AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 SELECT COUNT(*) FROM transactions;
 ```

 Established the total number of transaction records in the dataset.
-This acts as a control figure — after cleaning in Power Query, the final row count was compared against this to confirm no unintended data loss.
+This acts as a control figure after cleaning in Power Query; the final row count was compared against this to confirm no unintended data loss.

 **Filtering transactions by market**